grossconstance0/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-11-24
+- "Programming wisdom for today: Always keep learning and stay updated with the latest technologies and best practices.
+Write clean, maintainable, and scalable code.
+Test your code thoroughly and frequently.
+Collaborate effectively with your team and embrace code reviews.
+And remember, simplicity is key."